-The law does not prescribe that employment contracts take a specific form; they may be either written or oral and can be agreed upon for a fixed term or an indeterminate period of time.
+The law does not prescribe that employment contracts take a specific form; they may be either written or oral and can be agreed for a fixed term or an indeterminate period of time.
 This means that parties can, in principle, start an employment relationship without signing an employment contract.
-However, within one month of commencement of the employment, the employer is obligated to provide the employee with a written or electronic statement listing the following employment details:
+However, within one month of commencement of the employment, the employer is obliged to provide the employee with a written or electronic statement listing the following employment details:

-- name and address of the parties;
+- the names and addresses of the parties;

-- date of commencement of employment;
+- the date of commencement of employment;

 - if the contract is concluded for a fixed term, the duration of the contract;